rudyvdbrink/Predictive_modeling_skeletonscripts/README.md

-# EDA_skeletonscripts
+# Predictive_modeling_skeletonscripts
-Bare bones skeleton scripts for EDA
+Bare bones skeleton scripts for predictive modeling

 ### **Installation, for `macOS`** do the following: